RobertDWhite/WhiteMatterTech/content/posts/sola-coffea/index.md

 After approximately three years of development, I am pleased to announce that **Sola Coffea** is now available on the App Store.
 It is a native iOS application constructed for individuals who approach their coffee with deliberation, whether you are cataloguing single-origin beans, calibrating espresso extractions, or discovering new establishments while traveling.

-This project has been one of the most ambitious I have undertaken.
-What originated as a simple coffee logging concept evolved into a comprehensive platform encompassing brew analytics, social features, shop discovery, and a dedicated business tier for roasters and cafe proprietors.
+What originated as a simple coffee logging concept evolved into a comprehensive platform encompassing brew analytics, social features (coming in V2), shop discovery, and a dedicated business tier for roasters and cafe proprietors.

 - [**Sola Coffea on the App Store**](https://apps.apple.com/us/app/sola-coffea/id6737065958)